-Separated embedded derivatives are measured at fair value. with all changes in fair value recognized in profit or loss unless they form part of a qualifying cash flow or net investment hedging relationship.
+Separated embedded derivatives are measured at fair value. with all changes in fair value recognized in the statement of income unless they form part of a qualifying cash flow or net investment hedging relationship.

 For financial assets, the requirements are whether the financial asset contains contractual terms that give rise on specified date to cashflows that are SPPI, and consequently the accounting of embedded derivatives are not applicable to financial assets.